julia-kom/bert-ilp-matcher/README.md

 Additionally the parameters of the matcher (described in the previous section) can be specified.
 Exemmplary analysis are:

-`java -jar ./ilp-profile-matcher.jar eval -batch -gold-standard-path ./eval-data/goldstandard/bpi15 -net-path ./eval-data/pnml/bpi15 -log-path ./eval-data/xes/bpi15  -ilp BASIC5 -p LOG_DF -sys -s 0.1 -tl 10`
+`java -jar ./ilp-profile-matcher.jar eval -batch -gold-standard-path ./eval-data/goldstandard/bpi15 -net-path ./eval-data/pnml/bpi15 -log-path ./eval-data/xes/bpi15  -ilp CUSTOM_IDENTIFICATION -p LOG_DF -sys -s 0.1 -tl 10`

 The output is a folder `batch-<dataset>-<eval-strategy>-<date><time>`, containing:
 * `aggResults.eval`: CSV file with the evalaution results per matching as well as macro and micro aggregation over all matchings.